 Unless otherwise marked, parking at the Sugar Grove Campus is allowed in designated lots and is available on a first-come, first-served basis.
 Students should consider parking in the overflow lots during busy school periods such as the beginning of the semester.
-See the maps beginning on page 200 for information about other campuses.
+See the maps section for information about other campuses.

-Student parking is available in Lot W, north of the Aurora Downtown Campus.
+Free student parking is available in Lot W, Lot X, and Lot A north of the Aurora Downtown Campus.